Thursday, 14 January 2010

 4. ‘Auto’ - copying from yourself!

 Text Plagiarism: This is the easiest to understand and the most common form of plagiarism.
-Basically, it is the copying of text from some source (a paper, textbook, fellow student, internet) into your own work, and then passing it off as your own.
+Basically, it is the copying of text from some source (a paper, textbook, fellow student, internet) into your own work and then passing it off as your own.
 It should be noted that adding a reference (i.e. stating from where you copied the text) is no 'protection' and doesn't mean you can copy.
-If you find yourself reaching for the copy and paste keys on the computer then there is a good chance it will be plagiarism.
+If you find yourself reaching for the copy and paste keys on the computer, then there is a good chance it will be plagiarism.

 Diagram Plagiarism: This is where you copy a diagram or figure from a textbook or paper and pass it off as your own (this can also be viewed as 'idea' plagiarism as someone has thought long and hard about constructing (and drawing) the figure).
 You can 'protect' against diagram plagiarism by simply stating from where you got the figure (see later post for more details).

-Idea Plagiarism: This, in my opinion, is the worst form of plagiarism as you would be attempting to pass off the hard work, and intellectual property, of a fellow scientist as your own.
+Idea Plagiarism: This, in my opinion, is the worst form of plagiarism, as you would be attempting to pass off the hard work and intellectual property of a fellow scientist as your own.
 You can write about the ideas and thoughts of other scientists, but YOU MUST STATE FROM WHERE YOU GOT THE IDEA.
-Basically, this is one of the reasons why we reference sources of information, you are stating who had the original idea, and how they came by it.
-Effectively by referencing you are acknowledging the hard work of the other scientists.
+Basically, this is one of the reasons why we reference sources of information; you are stating who had the original idea and how they came by it.
+Effectively, by referencing, you are acknowledging the hard work of the other scientists.

 No comments: